World Series of Poker Europe: 2018 World Series of Poker Europe

 The 2018 WSOPE is scheduled from October 9, 2018 through November 2, 2018 at King's Casino in Rozvadov, Czech Republic.
 There were 10 bracelet events, including a €5 million guarantee for the €10,350 No Limit Hold'em Main Event.

 2019 World Series of Poker Europe

 The 2019 WSOPE took place from October 13, 2019 through November 4, 2019 at King's Casino in Rozvadov, Czech Republic.
 There were 15 bracelet events, including a €5 million guarantee for the €10,350 No Limit Hold'em Main Event.
 Live event and on demand coverage streamed exclusively on PokerGO.

 2021 World Series of Poker Europe

 The 2021 WSOPE was the 13th edition of the series of poker tournaments.
 It took place from November 19 to December 8 at King's Casino in Rozvadov, Czech Republic and featured 15 WSOP bracelet events.

 On November 25, the Czech government declared a state of emergency as a result of rising COVID-19 cases in the country.
 The WSOP Europe proceeded as planned, but all events had to conclude by 10 p.m. local time to comply with curfew restrictions.

+2022 World Series of Poker Europe

+The 2022 WSOPE took place from October 26, 2022 through November 16, 2022, at King's Resort in Rozvadov, Czech Republic.
+There were 15 WSOP bracelet events and $12 million in prize pool guarantees.
+The 2022 WSOP Europe Main Event would be the largest ever, with the 763-entrant field breaking the record set in 2021 of 688 entrants.

+2023 World Series of Poker Europe

+The 2023 WSOPE took place from October 25, 2023 through November 15, 2023, at King's Resort in Rozvadov, Czech Republic.
+There were 15 bracelet events and €15 million in prize pool guarantees.
+The €10,350 Main Event No-Limit Hold'em European Championship had a €5 million prize pool guarantee and was won by former professional basketballer Max Neugebauer.
+It broke the record for largest WSOP Europe Main Event for the third consecutive year.

+2024 World Series of Poker Europe

+The 2024 WSOPE took place from September 18, 2024 through October 9, 2024 at King's Resort in Rozvadov, Czech Republic.
+There were 15 bracelet events, including the €10,350 No-Limit Hold'em Main Event.